Read-Lab-UCI/DNA-methylation-maintenance-kinetics/README.md

 # DNA-methylation-maintenance-kinetics
-This is a code repository for Busto-Moner, et al., BioRxiv 2019, which studies the DNA methylation maintenance by statistical analysis and stochastic modeling
+This is a code repository for Busto-Moner, et al., BioRxiv 2019, which studies the DNA methylation maintenance by statistical analysis and stochastic modeling.

 ### Files Description